opensafely/documentation/Onboarding analysts.md

 Once the PR has been approved, you can click merge and then delete the branch on the remote.

-You will also need to delete the branch on from your local repo, since branch deletions aren't copied across when fetching.
+You may also want to delete the branch on your local repo to keep things tidy (since branch deletions aren't copied across when fetching) though this isn't essential.
+Just click `Branch > Delete` in GitHub Desktop.

 ### (to be added)